Crown Jewel (2022): Background

-The event was held at the Mrsool Park in Riyadh, Saudi Arabia.
+The fourth Crown Jewel was the second time for the event to be held at the Mrsool Park in Riyadh, Saudi Arabia, after 2018 when it was referred to as King Saud University Stadium.

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 Crown Jewel was then established later that same year, subsequently becoming the main recurring event in this partnership, held in Riyadh, the capital of Saudi Arabia, in late October–early November as part of Riyadh Season that launched in 2019.
 The fourth Crown Jewel, and eighth overall event in the Saudi Arabian partnership, was announced on May 23, 2022, and was scheduled to take place on Saturday, November 5, 2022, at Mrsool Park—this marked the second Crown Jewel to take place at this venue after the inaugural 2018 event, which was held there when it was previously referred to as King Saud University Stadium (renamed in 2020).
-The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States and the WWE Network in international markets.
 The event featured wrestlers from the Raw and SmackDown brand divisions.
+This was the first Crown Jewel to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on pay-per-view (PPV) and via livestreaming, which at the time was on Peacock in the United States and the WWE Network in most international markets.